-With all of the discussion on marketing and sales, I thought it made sense to bring in a sales perspective and guidance to the site.
-The following excerpt is certainly important to sales and comes from my colleague, Rob Krekstein.
-This post also appeared recently in B2C Marketing Insider.
+With all of the discussion here on content marketing, I thought it made sense to bring in a sales perspective and guidance to the site.
+The following excerpt is important to sales and comes from my former colleague, Rob Krekstein.

 I have been a student of selling and sales management for more than twenty years, and I have used a grand total of five “closes” during that time.
 You must always remember that at some point in every sales discussion, you must “ASK” for the business.
 Here are brief descriptions of these five closes:

 A financial close is the natural choice when you have successfully helped a prospect quantify the impact of their business problems.
 If the quantified impact of the business problems exceeds the investment required to solve the problems, a buying decision is easy to justify.
 The larger the difference is between the quantified impact and the required investment, the easier it is to close the sale.

 The Time Line close is effective when a product or service will impact a prospect’s project plan, especially if the purchasing decision is a prerequisite to other activities in the project plan.
 If you start with the desired project completion date, then backtrack through project milestones to the point where your company’s product or service should be added, in many cases you and the prospect will discover that an order should have been placed some time ago!

 People have used this approach to find homes for puppies since the dawn of time.
 “Oh, why don’t you take the puppy home and see how the two of you get along?
 If you find it’s not working out for you, just bring the puppy back.”